priyankamk/GERTY/README.md

     5. Giphy API

 ## Approach

+- My aim for this project to learn How to use API's and build something useful that i can use in future.
+- Use rails for a decent app.
+- I am building API's that consumes other API's.

 1. Designed the website from wireframe.
 2. Created trello app with designed card task. eg: Todo list, doing, done, Feature and Aim.
 3. Made a list of API's that i want to work with.